signaldust/bunny-jit/README.md

 It comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.

-The test-driver currently parses this simple language from `stdin` and compiles it into native code, which is written to `out.bin` for disassembly purposes (eg. with `./dump-bin.sh` if you have `gobjdump` in path).
+The test-driver `bin/bjit` currently parses this simple language from `stdin` and compiles it into native code, which is written to `out.bin` for disassembly purposes (eg. with `./dump-bin.sh` if you have `gobjdump` in path).

 You can certainly run it too, but you'll have to copy it to executable memory.
+There is now `bjit::Module` that can do this for you.

 ## Why Bunny?